alanyom/google-goodhackathon/README.md

 # Gemma Kinetic

-Voice-controlled assistive robotics powered by Gemma 4 running fully offline via llama.cpp.
+Voice-Controlled Assistive Robotics via llama.cpp Giving elderly and disabled users a natural language interface to a robotic arm, powered entirely by Gemma 4 running on a T4 GPU via llama.cpp.
 ---

 ## Pipeline